 This significant level of turnover couldn’t come at a more pivotal time.
 The transition among the Hill’s top brains on energy and environment policy is happening just as an increasing number of Americans are acknowledging the urgency of climate change.
 (Indeed, President Obama highlighted the issue in his Inaugural Address.)
 At the same time, vast new discoveries of oil and natural gas are creating jobs and moving the United States closer than ever to meeting the elusive goal of energy independence.
 Leadership in Washington will be important in finding the sweet spot between addressing climate change and exploiting the energy boom.
 “The fact that the picture on energy is evolving substantially opens up new questions that we didn’t ask before,” said Bob Simon, staff director to former Sen. Jeff Bingaman, D-N.M., the Senate Energy and Natural Resources chairman who retired at the end of the last Congress.

 The members leading the charge, such as the new chairman of the Energy committee, Sen. Ron Wyden, D-Ore., and House Energy and Commerce Chairman Fred Upton, R-Mich., will be asking those questions.
 The new cadre of aides will be helping them find the answers.

-This article appears in the Jan.
-26, 2013, edition of National Journal as Changing Environment.
+This article appears in the January 26, 2013 edition of National Journal Magazine as Changing Environment.